nagarajeshpilli/A-DailyReminder/README.md

 3.Reads and shows your saved to-do list from a file.
 4.Lets you add new tasks, which are saved for the next run.

+open the vscode or any app copy that above code named as A dailyreminder

 🧪 How to Run
 - compile and Run